 \section{Conclusions}

 Knowledge hypergraph completion is an important problem that has received little attention.
-In this work, having introduced two new knowledge hypergraph dataset, baselines, and two new methods for link prediction in knowledge hypergraphs, we hope to kindle interest in the problem.
-Unlike knowledge graphs, hypergraphs have a more complex structure that opens the door to more challenging questions such as: how do we effectively predict the missing entities in a given (partial) tuple?
-Is MRR a good evaluation metric for hypergraphs?
+Having introduced two new knowledge hypergraph datasets, baselines, and two new methods for link prediction in knowledge hypergraphs, we hope to kindle interest in the problem.
+Unlike graphs, hypergraphs have a more complex structure that opens the door to more challenging questions such as: how do we effectively predict the missing entities in a given (partial) tuple?